Tiradores de Ifni: Spanish Civil War

 During the war six tabors of Tiradores were sent to serve in Spain.
 A separate Bandera de Ifni-Sahara was also listed.
 The Tiradores participated in Franco's Desfile de la Victoria (Victory Parade), held in Madrid in 1939.

 Final years

 Following the Civil War, the Tiradores de Ifni continued to provide the bulk of the Spanish forces garrisoning the territory.
 However stresses and divided loyalties caused by the Ifni War of 1957-58, led to desertions amongst the indigenous rank and file of the four tabors still comprising the Tiradores.
 Accordingly, Spanish recruits were brought in to maintain these units at full strength.
 The Tiradores de Ifni were finally dissolved following the retrocession of Ifni to Morocco in 1969.

 Uniforms

-The Tiradores were generally uniformed similar to the Regulares with the addition of a siroquera.
-A tarbuch was worn, by the native officers and men, with a sand colored shirt and breeches with brown leather equipment.
+The Tiradores were generally uniformed similarly to the Regulares, with the addition of a siroquera.
+A tarbuch was worn, by the native officers and men, with a sand colored shirt and breeches, with brown leather equipment.
 Spanish officers wore a sand colored variant of the standard Spanish Army uniform with a red topped peaked cap.